-Longview's general Remuneration Policy ensures that Senior Managers, members and employees of the Longview Group are provided with appropriate incentives to encourage enhanced performance and, in a fair and reasonable manner, receive reward for their individual contributions to the success of the Longview Group.
+Longview's general Remuneration Policy ensures that senior managers, members and employees of the firm are provided with appropriate incentives to encourage enhanced performance and, in a fair and reasonable manner, receive reward for their individual contributions to the success of Longview.
 For the necessary individuals, part of the consideration of their contribution is the upholding of key policies such as Responsible Investment and Engagement.